Neuroscience - A.B., through the Princeton Neuroscience Institute

 Students are required to present their work to two thesis readers during an oral exam.
-The exam usually takes about one-half hour and students should be prepared to describe the background of the thesis, defend its contents, and propose future directions.
+The exam usually takes about 30 minutes and students should be prepared to describe the background of the thesis, defend its contents, and propose future directions.
 The grade for the oral defense will be the average of the two from the faculty members.
-A grading rubric will be used by the examination committee.

 Entry through the Integrated Science Sequence (ISC)